-- 1. The student must complete the prescribed technical competencies and curriculum for the work force education or occupational programs outlined in the Galveston College Catalog. - 2.
-The student must earn at least 25 percent of the total credit hours required for the degree and at least 50 percent of the technical/workforce education courses required for the degree at Galveston College.
+1. The student must complete the prescribed technical competencies and curriculum for the work force education or occupational programs outlined in the Galveston College Catalog.

-- 3. The student must have a 2.0 grade point average on all work from Galveston College.+ - 4.
+- 2. The student must earn at least 25 percent of the total credit hours required for the degree and at least 50 percent of the technical/workforce education courses required for the degree at Galveston College. - 3.
+The student must have a 2.0 grade point average on all work from Galveston College.+ - 4.
+If the Certificate of Completion is a Level II Certificate, the student must have satisfied the requirements of the Texas Success Initiative, unless exempt. - 5.
 The student must have satisfactorily settled all College financial obligations.

 Developmental courses may not be counted or used as hours towards the Certificate of Completion.

-+Students completing a Certificate of Completion in Vocational Nursing must earn a "C" (75) or better in each nursing course and each related course (including any prerequisite courses).
+Students completing a Certificate of Completion in Vocational Nursing must earn a "C" (75) or better in each nursing course and each related course (including any prerequisite courses).